 - Automatic discovery of network topology using ICMP, SNMP, WMI, CDP, VMware®, Microsoft® Hyper-V®, and more

-- Generate comprehensive, highly-detailed network maps and network diagrams
+- Generate comprehensive, highly detailed network maps and networks

 - Display entire network, network segments, or specific device types on maps

 - Export network diagrams and maps to Visio®